Those who dream by day are cognizant of many things which escape those who dream only by night.Edgar Allan Poe, Eleonora (1842)

 SOMETHING IN THE DARKNESS LURKS

 There were certain elements of Poe’s gothic fiction that bucked the norm, however.
-Up until this time, most selections from the movement used elements of the supernatural — such as spirits, folklore — such as vampires, or some other sort of external threat.
+Up until this time, most selections from the movement used elements of the supernatural or folklore—such as spirits or vampires—or some other sort of external threat.
 Much of Poe’s work eschewed these devices and delved into more introspective terror; often eliciting feelings of existential dread or questions of sanity versus insanity.
 There were also elements of science fiction in some of his work.
 These would go on to be hallmarks of what would eventually be known as weird fiction, and Poe is regarded by some as the progenitor of the movement.

 Before the term weird fiction was ever coined, other authors joined Poe in exploring ideas that escaped the bounds of traditional romanticism and gothic fiction.
 Notable works of the late 19th and early 20th centuries that pioneered the genre include The King in Yellow (Robert W. Chambers, 1895), The Gods of Pegāna (Lord Dunsany, 1905), The House on the Borderland (William Hope Hodgson, 1908), and The Metamorphosis (Franz Kafka, 1918).
-The common elements of these works were a blending of fantasy, horror, and science fiction (even though at the time these terms were not well established) with elements of the supernatural — but not the traditional ‘ghost story’.
+The common elements of these works were a blending of fantasy, horror, and science fiction (even though at the time these terms were not well established) with elements of the supernatural, while avoiding the traditional ‘ghost story’.
 5

 WHAT IS THIS I SEE?